Updated: Mar 1, 2022

 They’re adaptable.
 If you’re growing and trying new processes to see what works for you, it’s helpful to have someone who can handle change well.
 With potential, you’re less likely to be battling old habits.

 They’re affordable.
-As experience progresses, often so do rates, unless someone is willing to take a pay cut to accept a position they’re passionate about.
+As the experience progress, often so do rates, unless someone is willing to take a pay cut to accept a position they’re passionate about.
 Overall, less experienced individuals charge less until they have enough experience to command a higher rate.

-Do you wish to fill in an entry-level or mid-level sales or administrative position in your company?
-We can help you fill the position with one of the graduates from our Skills2Grow program.
-Talk to us via +254781882374 or email email@example.com and we’ll be in touch.
+Do you wish to fill in a sales position in your company?
+We can help you fill the position with one of the graduates from our Yusudi Sales Academy Talk to us via +254781882374 or email email@example.com and we’ll be in touch.